Skip to Content

 Part 1

-From there, to start the action, 3 receives the ball from 1 and afterwards, 3 dribbles toward the left slot area between the top and left side wing.
+To begin, 3 receives the ball from 1 and afterwards, 3 dribbles toward the left slot area between the top and left side wing.
 As that happens, 1 cuts away to the right slot area between the top and right side wing via a flare screen set by 2.

 Following that, 1 receives the ball from 3 and at the same time, 2 slips to the basket while 4 lifts up towards the right side wing area.

 From there, 1 could take the open three-point shot or 2 could receive the ball and score near the basket.
+If 2 does not receive the ball from 1, then 2 could continue the cut towards the right side corner.

 Part 2